sophiaraw/ellemouton/README.md

-# ellemouton
+# js-tip-calculator
-A website for elle mouton
+A very basic frontend only website to calculate tip on a bill.